-Spain & Portugal
+Quotes collected in Spain & Portugal

-(Madrid, Sevilla, Almeria, Barcelona, Azores Islands) :
+(Madrid, Sevilla, Almeria, Barcelona, Gran Canarias, Azores Islands) :

-Spain was and is the country in which I lost and found myself - but it is also the country in which I understood and gave myself new meaning behind the word "traveller".
+Spain was and is the country in which I lost and found myself - but it is also the country in which I understood and gave myself new meaning behind the word "traveler".
 Spain weaves a mixture of people from all over the world who have come in search of either better economic opportunity, or for a taste of the "spanish lifestyle".
 It seems that the concept of "time" and "home" are a lot in people's minds here - perhaps because Spain is the home of many, but also because time is lived differently and at a much slower pace.
-I met most people here in the various hostels I volunteered in, at El Campo de la Cebada, at parties, and in the streets of the Lavapies neighborhood.
+I met most people here in the various hostels I volunteered in, at El Campo de la Cebada, at parties, and in the streets of the Lavapies and Malasaña neighborhood.

 Brussels is a destination I keep going back and forth to - a place I called home since the age of 18 but that I only started investigating as a home once I started travelling away from it.
 Every time I left I was reminded of what home was and what it could and should be.
-Brussels is a cosmopolite city, with people from all over the world - and where most people speak two if not more languages because of Belgium's peculiarity of being a small kingdom with three official languages (French, Dutch and German), while a number of non-official languages and dialects are also spoken.
+Brussels is a cosmopolitan city, with people from all over the world - and where most people speak two if not more languages because of Belgium's peculiarity of being a small kingdom with three official languages (French, Dutch and German).
+A number of non-official languages and dialects are also spoken.
 I met most of the people at bars, dinner parties, and in the street.

-South East Asia (Indonesia, Singapour)
+Quotes collected in South East Asia

 Here I followed route to the South Eastern part of Asia - also known to have become a popular destination for travellers in their 20's up to their 40's, and in most cases for the ever so popular mantra to "find themselves".
 In Indonesia I investigated the "spiritual" side of travel in a country that has a number of different religions that are practised and that have a significant influence on the country's political scenery.
 South East Asia I learned, was also popular with backpackers because it offered very easy (and cheap) mobility opportunities, especially for westerners with a stronger currency to spend abroad.
-I encountered most travellers (and a few english-speaking locals) at bus stops, hostels and in the street
+I encountered most travellers (and a few english-speaking locals) at bus stops, hostels and in the street.